oracle-quickstart/oci-kubernetes-monitoring/README.md

 ##### 4 Update values.yaml

-**Note** that for the Logging Analytics Solution UI to work properly, you must keep all your OCI resources like  `Logging Analytics LogGroup`, `Logging Analytics Entity`, `Management Agent Install Key` under the same compartment.
+**Note** that for the Log Analytics Solution UI to work properly, you must keep all your OCI resources like  `Log Analytics LogGroup`, `Log Analytics Entity`, `Management Agent Install Key` under the same compartment.

 * Create override_values.yaml, to override the minimum required variables in values.yaml.
   - override_values.yaml